Skyscanner/backpack-react-native/UNRELEASED.md

 > Place your changes below this line.

-**Added:**

-- `bpk-component-text` now exports a component `BpkEmoji` for wrapping emoji so that the correct line height is preserved.

-**Fixed:**

-- `bpk-component-banner-alert` can now accept either string or Node for its message prop.

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).